 During the hot months, reduce the sunlight penetration by putting a shade screen system in the greenhouse.
 Place your grafted plants under the fogging system to cool the environment and provide humidity, which keeps the leaves moist.
 Monitor the grafts regularly at this stage.
 Remove any new shoots from the rootstock as this will weaken the development of the scion.
 Remove the budding tapes when you see the swelling of the callus.

 All grafts that take, are moved in the nursery and placed under shade net for few months before they can be planted in the garden.
 Mimetes splendidus can be planted directly in the garden or grown in pot in a well-drained fynbos soil.
 In the garden, keep the soil moist during the hot dry season, by mulching your bed with acid mulch or pine needles of about 5 mm thick.
 The mulch will keep the roots cool, keep moisture in the soil and reduce the growth of weeds and keep the sensitive roots free from disturbance.
-Chipping mulch is recommended, as they break down very slowly and also releases small amounts of nutrients to the plant.
-Ensure that plants receive good ventilation
+Chipping mulch is recommended, as the chips break down very slowly and release small amounts of nutrients to the plant.
+Ensure that plants receive good ventilation.

-Mimetes splendidus is susceptible to Phytophthora and do not have pests attacks.
+Mimetes splendidus is susceptible to Phytophthora and does not suffer many pest attacks.

 - Duncan, G., Brown, N. & Nurrish, L. 2013.
 Grow proteas.
 Kirstenbosch Gardening Series.
 South African National Biodiversity Institute, Cape Town.